What is the Respiratory Syncytial Virus (RSV) prevention program?

 What are the possible side effects of the RSV vaccine and monoclonal antibodies?

-You could have mild side effects after being immunized, but they usually go away in one to two days.
-Some people can be allergic to the vaccine, just like they might have a food or medication allergy.
+You could have mild side effects after being immunized, but they usually go away in 1 to 2 days.
+Some people can be allergic to the vaccine.

 Learn more about common vaccine side effects and what to do about them.